Wild Park Rainscape - the details

 What will it look like?

-There will be attractive wildlife-friendly planting, and it will be wet or damp for some of the time.
-It will be designed to accommodate most current park use, and with safety in mind.
-There will be space for interpretation and seating.
+There will be attractive wildlife-friendly planting, and the Rainscape is designed to accommodate most current park use, and with safety in mind.

 How will it work?